Fall 2023 General Auditions

 Uploading Your Video

 Individuals with disabilities are encouraged to attend all University sponsored events.
-If you are a person with a disability who requires a reasonable accommodation in order to participate in this program, please contact the Department of Theatres in advance at 319-335-2700.
+If you are a person with a disability who requires a reasonable accommodation in order to participate in this program, please contact the Department of Theatre Arts in advance at 319-335-2700.